kign/c4wa/etc/doc/comparison.md

 This allows a developer to compile into Web Assembly with few, if any, changes, almost any existing code in a supported language.

-When writing a new code, however, full compatibility is less important.
+When writing a new code, however, full feature support is less important.
 What you want is to generate reasonably efficient Web Assembly code, and to do in a reasonably high-level language.

-Who does it have to be a subset of C though?
+Why does it have to be a subset of C though?

-There are several projects to introduce a wrapper around WAT coding to make it easier to work with (for example, [wat](https://github.com/tmcw/wah)).
+There are several projects to introduce a wrapper around WAT to make it easier to work with (for example, [wah](https://github.com/tmcw/wah)).
 While not a bad approach, *an advantage of using a subset of C is to be able to compile in test the code also in C*.

 Let's again go back to the original file `collatz.c`.